-Andrew Shryock is a musicologist at The Boston Conservatory (Boston, MA).
+Andrew Shryock is a musicologist at the Boston Conservatory at Berklee (Boston, MA).
 His research examines intersections of music, literature, and aesthetics in eighteenth-century England and specifically in the music of George Frideric Handel.
 This interest in music-text relations extends also to hip hop.

 His work on these topics appears in books and journals including This Is the Sound of Irony (Ashgate) and Notes.
 He has delivered papers at numerous conferences including the national meetings of the American Musicological Society, Handel Institute (UK), Society for Eighteenth-Century Studies, and Society for Textual Studies.
 He has won numerous awards and fellowships including the Frank Hideo Kono Fellowship (2010–11) at the Huntington Library (CA).